 A perverse man spreads strife, And a slanderer separates intimate friends.Proverbs 16:28(NASB)

-Paul warns Timothy to eschew the perverse disputings of men of corrupt minds, and withdraw from their company.
-He identified them as being destitute of the truth, and yet they consider themselves to be good people.
+Paul warns Timothy to eschew the perverse disputings of men with corrupt minds, and withdraw from their company.
+He identifies them as being destitute of the truth and yet they consider themselves to be good people.
 Too often they are wise in their own eyes, yet lack the godly understanding of the man of God who is humble in heart.

-The second ungodly characteristic from which we should be divorced is slander, "for a slanderer separates intimate friends".
-How often malicious gossip, unnecessary tittle-tattle or promoting a rumour has caused endless pain or promoted division.
-In Ecclesiastes we are warned - 'Do not let your speech cause you to sin, while Paul encourages us to 'Let your speech be always with grace - and seasoned with salt.
+The second ungodly characteristic from which we should be divorced is slander: "For a slanderer separates intimate friends."
+How often malicious gossip, unnecessary tittle-tattle, or promoting a rumour, has caused endless pain or promoted division.
+In Ecclesiastes we are warned: "Do not let your speech cause you to sin," while Paul encourages us in Colossians: "Let your speech be always with grace, and seasoned with salt."

-Elsewhere in Proverbs we read that 'The words of a whisperer or a slanderer may be dainty morsels to some... but to others are like deadly wounds, which go down into the innermost parts of the victim's nature... and the verse concludes by warning that 'a slanderer is no better than the uncharmed snake'.
+Elsewhere in Proverbs we read: "The words of a whisperer or a slanderer may be dainty morsels to some, but to others are like deadly wounds, which go down into the innermost parts of the victim's nature," and the verse concludes by warning that "a slanderer is no better than the uncharmed snake."

-Heavenly Father there are many that spread strife and cause division through gossip and lies or they lack integrity and demean others.
-Deliver me, O my God, out of the hand of the wicked, and save me from perverse people and those that seek to control the lives of others.
+Heavenly Father, there are many that spread strife and cause division through gossip and lies or they lack integrity and demean others.
+Deliver me, O my God, out of the hand of the wicked and save me from perverse people and those that seek to control the lives of others.
 I pray that my lips may be filled with gracious speech and healing words and that I develop an empathetic and listening ear.
 May I acknowledge You in all my ways and develop an understanding heart by Your grace.
-Thank You in Jesus' name I pray, AMEN.
+Thank You in Jesus' name, AMEN.